Last Updated:

 Graphics2D g2d = (Graphics2D) g;

-// Create a GradientPaint which is a type of Paint
+// Create a GradientPaint which is another implementation of Paint

 Color startColor = Color.RED;